Speciality: Endocrinology and Diabetes

-MRCP (UK) is mandatory and needs to be passed in its entirely before taking up an ST3 post.
+MRCP (UK) is mandatory and needs to be passed in its entirely before taking up an ST4 post.
 All trainees are additionally required to pass the Specialty Certificate Examination in Endocrinology and Diabetes before CCT.
 In practice, almost all trainees sit this exam before their PYA, most often in ST5.The majority of training in Endocrinology and Diabetes is delivered through the Edinburgh Centre for Endocrinology and Diabetes, at the Royal Infirmary of Edinburgh and Western General Hospital, Edinburgh, and includes sub-specialty training in the management of inpatient diabetes, diabetes in pregnancy, paediatric and adolescent diabetes and endocrinology, diabetic renal disease, diabetic neuropathy and foot problems, diabetic eye disease, bariatric surgery, insulin pumps and intensive insulin therapy, structured education for patients with type 1 diabetes, thyroid problems (including a specific thyroid nodule and cancer service), pituitary and adrenal disease, reproductive endocrinology and metabolic bone disease.
-Further training in Acute and General Medicine, including Intensive Care and Coronary Care, is delivered in blocks of 3 - 6 months, to complete the requirements for CCT (24 months in General (Internal) Medicine).
+Further training in General Internal Medicine, including Intensive Care when necessary, is delivered in blocks of 6 months, to complete the requirements for CCT; a 3 month period of Acting Up is encouraged.
 Many trainees also take a period out of programme in research, usually leading to an MD or PhD, or gain further training in medical education.

 The Edinburgh Centre for Endocrinology and Diabetes has a particularly strong teaching ethos.
 This contributes significantly to the fact that the training programme in Endocrinology and Diabetes in South East Scotland is particularly highly regarded by trainees.
 It is repeatedly ranked as one of the very best programmes in the UK in the annual GMC trainee surveys.